matheusaudibert/audibert/README.md

 GET `api.audibert.rest/activity/:userid`

+### Guilds

+It will return:
+All guilds the bot is member

+GET `api.audibert.rest/guilds`

 ## Error Codes

 When making requests to the Audibert API, you may encounter these error codes.
 Use these codes to understand and handle errors in your application appropriately.